camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03a-process-engine-concepts.html.md

 ## Process Definitions

 A process definition defines the structure of a process.
-You could say that the process definition *is* the process. camunda BPM uses [BPMN 2.0](http://camunda.org/bpmn/tutorial.html) as its primary modeling language for modeling process definitions.
+You could say that the process definition *is* the process.
+Camunda BPM uses [BPMN 2.0](http://camunda.org/bpmn/tutorial.html) as its primary modeling language for modeling process definitions.

 <div class="alert alert-info">
   <strong>BPMN 2.0 Reference </strong>
-  <p>camunda BPM comes with two BPMN 2.0 References:</p>
+  <p>Camunda BPM comes with two BPMN 2.0 References:</p>
   <ul>
     <li>The <a href="http://camunda.org/bpmn/reference.html#!/reference">BPMN 2.0 Modeling Reference</a> introduces the fundamentals of BPMN 2.0 and helps you to get started modeling processes.
 (Make sure to read the <a href="http://camunda.org/bpmn/tutorial.html">Tutorial</a> as well.)</li>
-    <li>The <a href="ref:/api-references/bpmn20/">BPMN 2.0 Implementation Reference</a> covers the implementation of the individual BPMN 2.0 constructs in camunda BPM.
+    <li>The <a href="ref:/api-references/bpmn20/">BPMN 2.0 Implementation Reference</a> covers the implementation of the individual BPMN 2.0 constructs in Camunda BPM.
 You should consult this reference if you want to implement and execute BPMN processes.</li>
   </ul>
 </div>

-In camunda BPM you can deploy processes to the process engine in BPMN 2.0 XML format.
+In Camunda BPM you can deploy processes to the process engine in BPMN 2.0 XML format.
 The XML files are parsed and transformed into a process definition graph structure.
 This graph structure is executed by the process engine.

 ### Querying for Process Definitions